 Lease time is the timeout defined by the LEG during the login operation of each IP address, based on the lease-time option.
-All subscriber login events will start a timer of lease_time seconds.
+All subscriber login events will start a timer of the lease_time seconds.
 When the timer expires and the grace_period, which is another configuration parameter, has also passed, the subscriber's IP addresses are removed causing the subscriber to be removed from the SCE platform database.
-If the subscriber logs on with an existing IP address during the countdown period, the timer is reset and the countdown period restarts.
+If the subscriber logs in with an existing IP address during the countdown period, the timer is reset and the countdown period restarts.

 If the autologout value is set to zero (0), the SM's autologout mechanism is disabled.